Essential Conditions for Building Effective Family-School Partnerships

 The Framework

-2 From Mapp, K.L. & Bergman, E. (2019).
+2 Mapp, K.L. & Bergman, E. (2019).
 Dual capacity-building framework for family-school partnerships (Version 2).
-Retrieved from: www.dualcapacity.org.
+Available at www.dualcapacity.org.